-While Hall and his devastated arms fell down to the abhorrent fifth place, McKee in the lead tried to defend himself against Hargitay and Larsson, who were getting closer.
+While Hall and his devastated arms fell down to an abhorrent fifth place, McKee in the lead tried to defend himself against Hargitay and Larsson, who were getting closer.
 Larsson fought the hardest and approached McKee with an unrealistic speed.
 With 25 meters to go it looked as if McKee was about to win.
-With ten meters to go, it was impossible to say who’d be first.
+With 10 meters to go, it was impossible to say who’d be first.
 And after they’d reached the finish?
 Both Larsson and McKee were registered at 4:31.98.
 Gunnar Larsson had swum the last 100 meters in under a minute.
 But who’d won?
-Did the organizers perhaps have two gold medals engraved for the 400 meters medley?
+Did the organizers perhaps have two gold medals engraved for the 400m medley?

 The judges conferred for eight uncertain minutes before delivering their result.
-For the first and last time in world history, thousands of a second were used for settling who won a race.
-It was ruled that Gunnar Larsson won the race with the tiny, and for McKee grim, margin of two thousands of a second.
-The Swedish national anthem was played over the loudspeakers as the blonde 21-year-old from Malmö received Sweden’s first Olympic gold medal in swimming in 44 years, following an ice cold and masterfully planned race.
+For the first and last time in world history, thousandths of a second were used for settling who won a race.
+It was ruled that Gunnar Larsson won the race with the tiny—and for McKee, grim—margin of two thousandths of a second.
+The Swedish national anthem was played over the loudspeakers as the blonde 21-year-old from Malmö received Sweden’s first Olympic gold medal in swimming in 44 years, following an ice-cold and masterfully planned race.

-Results list 400 meters medley at the 1972 Olympics
+Results List—400m Medley at 1972 Olympics